From the Windy City to the Sunshine State

 Economy and Employment

-According to a report by the Bureau of Economic Analysis on March 22, 2018, Florida had a GDP of $967.3 billion in 2017, ranking in the fourth position in the US.
 The state’s economy is mainly fueled by trade, financial services, manufacturing, construction, and transportation services.
-Its tourism keeps thriving and contributing to the economy as well.
+Tourism keeps thriving and contributing to the economy as well.

 Job opportunities in the Sunshine State are also abundant with open job positions in various industries.
-In 2011, the state was named the third best state for business in the US.
-So if you plan to open your own business and be your own boss, Florida is one of the ideal states to do so.
+The state is also one of the best states for starting a business.
+So if you plan to open your own company and be your own boss, Florida is one of the ideal states to do so.

 Moving to Florida with a car